apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

             nodelabel_key: nvidia.com/gpu.present
             nodelabel_value: "true"

+    # Additional customization for Operational Decision Management
+    # Contents of the following will be merged into ODM part of CP4BA CR yaml file.
+Arrays are overwriten.
+    odm_cr_custom:
+      spec:
+        odm_configuration:
+          decisionCenter:
+            # Enable support for decision models
+            disabledDecisionModel: false

     # Additional customization for Robotic Process Automation
     # Contents of the following will be merged into RPA CR yaml file.
 Arrays are overwriten.
     rpa_cr_custom: